ga-wdi-boston/js-objects-intro-constructors/README.md

 What does my choice of `const` tell you about my expectations for constructor functions?

-We defined a method inside the the `Hero` constructor, but doing that is a Bad Idea<sup>TM</sup>.
+We defined a method inside the `Hero` constructor, but doing that is a Bad Idea<sup>TM</sup>.
 JavaScript allows it, but **don't do it**.
 We'll see the right way to achieve a near identical and preferred result shortly.